mjaddis/rdss-message-api-specification/README.md

 | `messageHistoryMachineAddresses`    | `[messageHistoryMachineAddresses@12345 value="192.168.0.2,192.168.0.3"]`                   |
 | `messageHistoryTimestamps`          | `[messageHistoryTimestamps@12345 value="2017-03-01T12:10:18.00Z,2017-03-01T12:10:21.00Z"]` |

-An SD-ID may be omitted where that field is defined as optional in the [Message Header](#message-header) section.
+An SD-ID may be omitted where that field is defined as optional in the [Log Message Header](#log-message-header) section.

-#### Message
+#### Log Message

 The message itself that contains free-form text that provides information about the event that is being logged.

-All Messages sent and received by the application **MUST** be logged and **MUST** contain, at a minimum, the Message Header information (via [Structured Data](#structured-data)), along with meaningful information relevant to the granularity of the severity against which the log message is being generated.
+All Messages sent and received by the application **MUST** be logged and **MUST** contain, at a minimum, the Message Header information (via [Log Message Structured Data](#log-message-structured-data)), along with meaningful information relevant to the granularity of the severity against which the log message is being generated.

 ## Application Error Codes